blakewilson/video-background/readme.txt

 == Changelog ==

+= 2.7.1 =
+* Fixed: Remove tap to unmute button when video background can't be played

 = 2.7.0 =
 * Added: You can now add a video background to your WPBakery (Visual Composer) row!
 * Added: You can now add a video background to your SiteOrigin Page Builder row!